Here I hope to answer some common questions you may have.

 What Are the Urns Made Of?

-My pet urns are made from mostly copper.
-On occasion, I do use wood, epoxy clay, gemstones, found stones, and other media that adds to the beauty of the urn.
+My pet urns are a combination of copper and apoxie clay.
+On occasion, I do use wood, gemstones, found stones, and other media that adds to the beauty of the funeral urn.

 How Are the Custom Pet Urns Created?